Of course you want to own you niche! It's a great way to build a loyal base of people who aren't just customers but are also fans of your business.

 KNOW WHAT PEOPLE ARE SAYING ABOUT YOU

 Are people talking about your business online?
-Sharing links to your products?
+Are they sharing links to your products?
 You can monitor what people are saying about your business and how people are sharing your information online.
 That information can give you useful insights about what customers think, what you are doing well, what you might improve, and also which promotional channels are working for you.

 KNOW WHAT PEOPLE ARE SAYING ABOUT YOUR COMPETITORS